mczachurski/SwiftBenchmarkJSON/README.md

 | CodableJson   | 77.687       | 72.703       | 73.567       | **74.652**        | 6                   |
 | SwiftProtobuf | 2.361        | 2.369        | 2.389        | **2.373**         | 1 :1st_place_medal: |
 | NetCore       | 2,378        | 2,369        | 2,354        | **2.367**         | -                   |

+## Contributing

+If you would like to add another framework for comparison, submit a pull request.
+Add folder with new benchmark implementation (we have separate application for each framework).
+Add new framework to `build.sh` and `run.sh` scripts.